 Dungeon & Dragons has produced a number of editions in the past with

 several major changes to the core rules.
-The latest one, and the one
+The one

 What is the FRCS?

 The Forgotten Realms Campaign Setting (FRCS for short) is a game

 world for Dungeons & Dragons based on the fantasy setting of the

 Where can I get more tips, setting information, etc?

 We have a Geting Started Section at our Forums that will be updated

 as we are able to add new information to help facilitate each player's

 time in the server.
 Visit it at: http://talesofmoonsea.com/forums/index.php?board=61.0